-Meg Whitman's speaking fee starts in range: $75,000 and above
+Meg Whitman's speaking fee falls within range: $75,000 and above

 Selected by Forbes as one of its “most powerful women in the world”, Meg Whitman is a renowned philanthropist, political activist, and one of the most successful business executives of the past two decades.
 Admired for her bold pursuit of new and unexpected challenges, she is perhaps best known for her 2010 run for California Governor, growing e-Bay into a multi-billion dollar e-commerce leader, and overseeing one of the biggest corporate breakups in history during her tenure as CEO at Hewlett Packard.

 Whitman was among one of the first co-ed cohorts in the history of Princeton University.
 Originally planning to be a doctor, she turned her sights to business after spending a summer selling magazine advertising.
 She changed her major to economics and after graduating entered Harvard Business School where she earned her MBA.

 Whitman started her career as a branding manager at Proctor and Gamble before moving to Bain Capital, where she worked her way up to Senior Vice President.
 She went on to hold various executive positions at Disney, FTD, Hasbro, and DreamWorks.